-Visiting Hyde Park Folklore Society
+Visiting Hyde Park

 Donate More Folk Links

 The University of Chicago Folklore Society formed in the early 1950s and put on its first Folk Festival in 1961.
 Featuring such greats as Ralph and Carter Stanley, The New Lost City Ramblers, Elizabeth Cotton, Roscoe Holcomb and Willie Dixon.
 The Festival was a huge success, and over the next decade, exposed many great traditional musicians to a much wider audience.
-Legends like Bill Monroe and the Blue Grass Boys, Frank Profitt, Hobart Smith, The Staples Singers, Nathan Abshire, Dewey Balfa, Doc Watson, Clarence "Tom" Ashley, Muddy Waters and Little Walter, and many more graced the Mandel Hall stage in the early years.
+Legends such as Bill Monroe and the Blue Grass Boys, Frank Profitt, Hobart Smith, The Staples Singers, Nathan Abshire, Dewey Balfa, Doc Watson, Clarence "Tom" Ashley, Muddy Waters and Little Walter, and many more graced the Mandel Hall stage in the early years.
 It is no exaggeration to say that the U of C Folk Fest had a lasting impact on the national folk music scene.

-As we prepare for our 58th festival, check back here for some documents from our archives to get an inside look at how the early years of the festival took shape.
+As we prepare for our 60th festival, check back here for some documents from our archives to get an inside look at how the early years of the festival took shape.
 If you were at any of the early festivals and have any memories you'd like to share as we prepare for our big anniversary, let us know by e-mailing us.